farrahrosepeterein/TOOP17/README.md

 `IMU imu`

 Working direclty with the IMU library can be a bit cumbersome.
 To assist, you will want to utilize the provided TurnSensor.h header file.
 Download this file and save in the `include` drectory of your PlatformIO project.
 The purpose of this file is to allow you use predefined functions in your main.cpp to better control the gyro heading sensor.
-AFter you have created your objects, then be sure to include the TurnSensor.h file.
+After you have created your objects, then be sure to include the TurnSensor.h file.

 Here are some of the command you may frequently use:
 ```